JhinQaQ/SAT_solver/README.md

 Teamwork for CIS700

 ## Usage

+Note: The basic solver.py used brute force, it might cost a loooots of time to run a complex example with huge variables.
 If u want to try all the test cases, just run
 ```shell
 python runAll.py solver.py [optional_directory_path]